-This program can provide financial assistance and support to eligible young people who aged out of foster care to complete his or her postsecondary education (Associates Degree, Bachelor Degree, Accredited Job Training Program).
+This program can provide financial assistance and support to eligible young people who aged out of foster care at 21 to complete their postsecondary education (Associates Degree, Bachelor Degree, Accredited Job Training Program).
+You can fill out an application for the ATGP here.